Robert Campbell (journalist)

-Robert Campbell (born March 31, 1937 in Buffalo, New York) is a writer and architect.
-He is currently an architecture critic for the Boston Globe.
-He lives and works in Cambridge, Massachusetts.
+Robert Campbell (March 31, 1937 – April 29, 2025) was an American architect and Pulitzer Prize-winning writer.
+For 40 years he was an architecture critic for the Boston Globe.
+He lived and worked in Cambridge, Massachusetts.

-Education
+Early life and education

-Campbell is a graduate of Harvard College, where he graduated Phi Beta Kappa, the Columbia Graduate School of Journalism, and the Harvard Graduate School of Design, where he received the Appleton Traveling Fellowship and Francis Kelley Prize.
+Robert Douglas Campbell Jr. was born March 31, 1937, in Buffalo, New York.
+His father was an accountant; his mother, Amy (Armitage) Campbell, was a homemaker.
+He was a graduate of Harvard College, where he graduated Phi Beta Kappa, the Columbia Graduate School of Journalism, and the Harvard Graduate School of Design, where he received the Appleton Traveling Fellowship and Francis Kelley Prize.

 Career

 Architect and critic

+Beginning in 1973 Campbell was the architecture critic for the Boston Globe.
+His last piece for the Globe ran in 2017.

-Campbell entered private practice as an architect in 1975, as a consultant for the improvement or expansion of cultural institutions, including the Isabella Stewart Gardner Museum and the Boston Symphony Orchestra.
-He has been an urban design consultant to cities and is an advisor to the Mayors' Institute on City Design, which he helped found.
+Though best known as a writer he was also a practicing architect.
+After a period working for the firms of Cambridge architects Earl Flansburgh and Josep Lluís Sert he went into independent practice in 1975.
+Much of his work was as a consultant for the improvement or expansion of cultural institutions, including the Isabella Stewart Gardner Museum and the Boston Symphony Orchestra.
+He was an urban design consultant to cities and was an advisor to the Mayors' Institute on City Design, which he helped found.

 In 1997 he was architect-in-residence at the American Academy in Rome.
-In 2002 he helped plan and appeared in a television series, “Beyond the Big Dig”.
+In 2002 he helped plan and appeared in a television series, "Beyond the Big Dig".

 Poet and photographer

-Campbell's poems have appeared in the Atlantic Monthly and Harvard Review, among other publications.
-His photographs have also been published widely.
+Campbell's poems appeared in the Atlantic Monthly and Harvard Review, among other publications.
+His photographs were published widely.

 Teaching

-Campbell has taught at the Harvard Graduate School of Design, the Boston Architectural College, and the University of North Carolina.
-He also is a former visiting scholar at the Massachusetts Institute of Technology.
+Campbell taught at the Harvard Graduate School of Design, the Boston Architectural College, and the University of North Carolina.
+He was also a visiting scholar at the Massachusetts Institute of Technology.
 From 1993 to 2002 he was visiting Sam Gibbons Eminent Scholar in Architecture and Urban Planning at the University of South Florida, and in 2002 he was Max Fisher Visiting Professor at the University of Michigan.
 In 2003 he was a senior fellow in the National Arts Journalism Program at Columbia University.

+Death

+Campbell died at an assisted living home in Cambridge, on April 29, 2025, at the age of 88.